LedgerHQ/app-velas/doc/api.md

 #### Description

-_This command signs a Solana Transaction after having the user validate the transaction-specific parameters:_
+_This command signs a Velas Transaction after having the user validate the transaction-specific parameters:_

 ##### Command